fadion/Fixerio/README.md

 $rates = $exchange->get();
 ```

 By default, the base currency is `EUR`, so if that's your base, there's no need to set it.
-The symbols can be omitted too, as Fixer will return every supported currency.
+The symbols can be omitted too, as Fixer will return all the supported currencies.

 A simplified example without the base and currency: